Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

-Our main results are presented as follows: \begin{theorem} Let $\Omega \subset \mathbb{R}^2$ be a bounded domain with smooth boundary, and let $r$, $\mu$, $\alpha,\beta,$ and $k\in (0,1)$.
-Suppose that $\phi$ and $f$ satisfy the conditions \eqref{phi} and \eqref{f} respectively, then the system \eqref{1} under the boundary conditions \eqref{bdry} and initial conditions \eqref{initial'} possesses a global classical solution $(n,c,u,P)$ such that
+Let us now articulate our first main result concerning the existence of global, bounded classical solutions to \eqref{1}, which is formalized in the following theorem. \begin{theorem} Let \(\Omega \subset \mathbb{R}^2\) be a bounded domain with smooth boundary, let \(r,\mu,\alpha,\beta,\chi\) be positive constants, and let \(\eta,k\in(0,1)\).
+Suppose that \(\phi\) and \(f\) satisfy the conditions \eqref{phi} and \eqref{f}, respectively.
+Then the system \eqref{1} under the boundary conditions \eqref{bdry} and initial conditions \eqref{initial'} possesses a global classical solution $(n,c,u,P)$ such that

 Moreover, $n>0$, $c>0$ in $\bar{\Omega}\times (0, \infty)$, and the solution is globally bounded in the sense that

 \end{theorem}